asphalt-framework/asphalt/docs/userguide/deployment.rst

 #. read all the given configuration files, if any, starting from ``yourconfig.yaml``
 #. read the command line configuration options passed with ``--set``, if any
-#. merge the configuration files' contents and the command line configuration options into a single configuration dictionary using
+#. merge the configuration files' contents and the command line configuration options
-   :func:`~asphalt.core.utils.merge_config`.
+   into a single configuration dictionary using :func:`merge_config`.
-#. call :func:`~asphalt.core.runner.run_application` using the configuration dictionary as keyword
+#. call :func:`run_application` using the configuration dictionary as keyword
    arguments

 Writing a configuration file